 Create invoices in Zoho Books from new WooCommerce orders

-Add new Zoho Books customers to new rows on Google Sheets
+Subscribe new Zoho Books customers to a list on Mailchimp

 Zoho Books feels like the quiet kid in class who dazzles everyone whenever there's an interesting topic to talk about.
 It doesn't waste your time with glitter and sparkles—it cuts straight to the chase and doesn't let you down.